Loading...

 How to consume Grilled Chicken, Tomato And Cucumber Salad With Oil And Vinegar without glucose spikes

-Add ingredients like lentils, chickpeas, or quinoa to your salad.
-These can help slow down the absorption of glucose, minimizing spikes.
+Add ingredients like chia seeds, flaxseeds, or a small serving of lentils to your salad.
+These high-fiber foods can help slow down digestion and the absorption of sugars.

 Include Healthy Fats